atahirkarasahin/kbugelecegenot/content/home/about.md

 # This file represents a page section.
 headless: true

-# Order that this section appears on the page.
+# Order that this section appears on the page 130.
-weight: 150
+weight: 100
 #KBÜdeki İlk Günümden Mezuniyetime Not
 title: İlk Günümden Mezuniyetime Not
 subtitle: